 6.3.3.1.
-Competitively sensitive information shared among competitors to the exclusion of the general public may be considered by the Commission as evidence of a likely contravention of the Act, since it enables participating firms to achieve coordinated outcomes to the detriment of consumers in that market.
-This does not mean that the sharing of competitively sensitive information among competitors which is made public may not fall foul of the Act.
-The exclusion of the general public increases the likelihood of harm to competition and consumers.
+Competitively Sensitive Information shared among Competitors to the exclusion of the general public may be considered by the Commission as evidence of a likely contravention of the Act, since it enables participating Firms to achieve coordinated outcomes to the detriment of consumers in that market.
+This does not mean that the sharing of Competitively Sensitive Information among Competitors which is made public may not fall foul of the Act.
+The exclusion of the general public, however, increases the likelihood of harm to competition and consumers.

 - 6.3.3.2.
-Aggregated historical competitively sensitive information that is to be disseminated among industry players must be reasonably accessible to all the industry players simultaneously, whether or not they form part of a particular industry association.
+Aggregated Historical Competitively Sensitive Information that is to be disseminated among industry players must be reasonably accessible to all the industry players simultaneously, whether or not they form part of a particular Trade Association.
 Such information could for example be made available to non-members of an association upon payment of a reasonable fee. - 6.3.3.3.
-Sharing of competitively sensitive information that will be available exclusively to competitors or some competitors in a market, will raise competition concerns even though that information may be known to some customers or could be established by means of independent actions that require cost or effort, such as going to the business premises of the competitor. - 6.3.3.4.
-In assessing the exchange of competitively sensitive information between competitors, the Commission will identify and consider the mechanism used whether the exchange of information was carried out in terms of direct exchange between the competing firms themselves, or in terms of indirect exchange through the participation of a trade association or another entity acting on their behalf.
-The Commission is more likely to view direct communication of competitively sensitive information between competitors as evidence of a contravention of section 4 since depending on the facts, the involvement of an independent third party in the collection and dissemination of the information could act as a risk mitigating factor to prevent the disclosure of disaggregated non- historical information to competitors.
+Sharing of Competitively Sensitive Information that will be available exclusively to Competitors or some Competitors in a market, will raise competition concerns even though that information may be known to some customers or could be established by means of independent actions that require cost or effort, such as going to the business premises of the Competitor. - 6.3.3.4.
+In assessing the exchange of Competitively Sensitive Information between Competitors, the Commission will identify and consider the mechanism used whether the exchange of information was carried out in terms of direct exchange between the competing Firms themselves, or in terms of indirect exchange through the participation of a Trade Association or another entity acting on their behalf.
+The Commission is more likely to view direct communication of Competitively Sensitive Information between Competitors as evidence of a contravention of section 4, since depending on the facts, the involvement of an independent third party in the collection and dissemination of the information could act as a risk mitigating factor to prevent the disclosure of Disaggregated non-Historical information to Competitors.